Would you know what to do if your organization just hired a new associate with an H1B visa?

 Cannot Attend The Live Presentation?

-This presentation is also available in a recorded format, in On-Demand Or CD versions, as shown in the pricing options below.
+This presentation is also available in a recorded format, in On-Demand version, as shown in the pricing options below.